Endometrial ablation is a minimally invasive surgical treatment that can effectively treat abnormal bleeding

 Pre-menopausal women with heavy menstrual bleeding who have completed childbearing may be candidates for the NovaSure™ procedure.
 Your physician may perform diagnostic tests to rule out other abnormal uterine conditions, and your Pap smear and biopsy must be normal.

-Answering “Yes” to any of the questions below may mean you are a candidate for this minimally evasive procedure.
+Answering “Yes” to any of the questions below may mean you are a candidate for this minimally invasive procedure.

 - Do you regularly experience heavy bleeding?